 The entrance fee for Goosenecks State Park is $5 per vehicle.
 Camping onsite is also permitted at a slightly higher fee of $10.

 Valley of The Gods

 Time permitting, consider visiting the Valley of the Gods on the very same area.
 It is an off the beaten track destination offering similar scenery with the Monument Valley, yet with fewer tourists.

-Being nearly alone, yet surrounded by such an unspoiled natural beauty, guarantees a more personal experience, while an additional plus is that there is no entrance fee at all.
+Being nearly alone, yet surrounded by such an unspoiled natural beauty, guarantees a more personal experience.
+An additional plus is the fact that there is no entrance fee at all.
 On the negative side, the road at several points of the route is pretty rough, so you need to have a 4 wheel car to make it through the scenic loop.

 I do strongly recommend including Page, Arizona in your detour itinerary!

 From here you have endless possibilities for visits around the area, the most important of which being Antelope Canyon.
 This is one of the most photogenic slot canyons in the world with two different sections, the Upper and the Lower Antelope Canyon.

 Both sections are equally popular and can be visited strictly through an organized Navajo tour.
 Having said that, please bear in mind that a reservation well ahead of time is mandatory.
 It appears that the Upper Antelope Canyon is selling out faster, but this does not mean that it is also the most beautiful.
 We visited the Lower Canyon which was just as impressive!